OpenMage/magento-lts/docs/DDEV.md

 xdebug.start_with_request=trigger
 ```

-## Access DB in PhpStorm
+## Accessing the Database in PhpStorm

-DDEV changes port numbers on every restart.
+Please note that DDEV changes the port numbers on every restart.
+If you want to access the database in PHPStorm you must set up a fixed port.
+Edit the file `.ddev/config.yaml` and insert the following line

-If you use PhpStorms DB feature, it is helpful to use fixed port numbers.
-E.g.

-`.ddev/config.yaml`

 ```
 host_db_port: 6000
 ```

-## Setup cronjob

-Run `ddev get drud/ddev-cron` first!

-`.ddev/config.cron.yaml`
+## Setting up cronjobs

+It is mandatory to run first in the terminal window this command `ddev get ddev/ddev-cron`.

+By default the OpenMage cronjob is running every minute.
+If you want to change it edit the file `.ddev/web-build/openmage.cron`.

+You can set the OpenMage cronjob using DDEV hooks, but you must comment all the lines in the file `.ddev/web-build/openmage.cron`.
+Edit the file `.ddev/config.yaml` and insert the following lines

 ```
 hooks: